 For instance, if you are tracking inbound phone calls, without keyword spotting 95% of your inbound calls could be from your branded name keywords alone and you would none the wiser.
 This is a problem because a vendor might take credit for something you might have converted organically.
 If this is the case, it’s possible the rest of your campaign isn’t as effective as you might think.
 So what if your competitors are buying your name, what should you do?

-Actuate Media is a digital advertising agency in Seattle, WA.
-Our team has run hundreds of digital advertising campaigns nationwide including: PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
-We are proud to have completed Google Partner’s Specialist Challenge and we are Google Adwords & Analytics certified specialists.
-Our agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.
+Actuate Media is a digital marketing agency with offices in Seattle and Tampa.
+Our team has run hundreds of digital advertising campaigns nationwide including Search Marketing, SEO, Display Advertising, Video Advertising, and more.
+We are proud to have completed Google Partner’s Specialist Challenge and we are Google Ads & Analytics, certified specialists.
+Our digital agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.